-Believe it or not, a lot of people do choose to represent themselves in criminal cases in LA, even if the case is a misdemeanor a felony, or even an infraction.
-I've seen people for many years now representing themselves.
+Believe it or not, many people choose to represent themselves in criminal cases in LA, even if the case is a misdemeanor, a felony, or even an infraction.
+I've seen people representing themselves for many years now.
 Sometimes, it really doesn't matter.
 A lot of times, especially in an infraction case, the result may well be the same as if you had an attorney.
 It's tough to say without obviously seeing the details — whether you had a defense — and sometimes there are lesser charges that a good criminal defense attorney can negotiate.

 Once the prosecutors decide in their mind that you're guilty of a crime, they're going to do everything they can to win.
-People think they're just going to be fair and not try to get certain evidence and go by the rules.
-They're going to try to get whatever evidence they can, and a lot of times, I've seen prosecutors push the rules to the envelope ethically and in fairness.
+People think they're just going to be fair and not try to obtain certain evidence, but instead follow the rules.
+They're going to try to gather as much evidence as possible, and often, I've seen prosecutors push the rules to the limit, ethically and fairly.
 That's where a criminal defense attorney obviously has to speak up and fight for their client.
-But, if you're not trained in criminal defense and haven't had experience defending criminal cases, a lot of times you don't know what vehicles can be used to block evidence from coming in.
-You're not going to be able to counter-argue as strongly as a criminal defense attorney could.
+However, if you're not trained in criminal defense and haven't had experience defending criminal cases, you often don't know what vehicles can be used to block evidence from being introduced.
+As a result, you won't be able to counter-argue as strongly as a criminal defense attorney could.

 Experienced Criminal Lawyer Gives You The Best Chance

-So, the answer is that it could be better to represent yourself, even if you have stand-by counsel, which I've seen people do.
-But the stand-by counsel can't help you in the case.
-They're not allowed to.
-So, having stand-by counsel really doesn't do you much good unless you later decide that you can't represent yourself.
+So, the answer is that it could be beneficial to represent yourself, even if you've chosen to stand by counsel, which I've seen people do.
+But the standby counsel can't help you in the case.
+They're not allowed to intervene in the trial proceedings or make arguments on your behalf.
+Their role is primarily to advise you on legal matters and courtroom procedures.
+So, having standby counsel really doesn't do you much good unless you later decide that you can't represent yourself.

-Then, at least a stand-by counsel will have been sitting there the whole time and will know what's going on in the case, know where the case stands, and know what arguments to make moving forward.
-But, if you're going to do that, you might as well just let the lawyer be the person in charge of the case right from the beginning so the case is moved in the right direction right from the beginning.
+Then, at least a standby counsel will have been sitting there the whole time and will know what's going on in the case, where the case stands, and what arguments to make moving forward.
+However, if you're going to do that, you might as well let the lawyer be the person in charge of the case from the beginning, so the case is moved in the right direction from the outset.
+By 'right direction,' I mean ensuring that all legal procedures are followed, all necessary evidence is presented, and all potential defenses are explored.

 Criminal Lawyer Will Know The Proper Motions To File

-So, to give yourself the best chance of being successful, in my opinion, you should definitely let a criminal defense attorney represent you.
+To give yourself the best chance of success, in my opinion, you should definitely let a criminal defense attorney represent you.
 Even if you want to be part of the process and have a say in what happens, do that, but do it through a criminal defense attorney who knows what they're doing, has been down the road you're about to travel, and knows what it takes to be successful in a criminal case in Los Angeles.
+Your situation is urgent, and the right attorney can make all the difference.

 Related Resources: